AestheticDreamsAI/LAMBot-AI/README.md

 - **Response Generation**: Provides predefined responses for each recognized intent.
 - **Model Persistence**: Saves the trained model to a file and loads it for future use, avoiding the need to retrain.

+Combined with OpenAI's ChatGPT or other large language models (LLMs), this can become a powerful A.I. capable of controlling and launching programs via commands.

 ## Getting Started

 ### Prerequisites